All content is not created equal.

 When you embrace this simple writing advice, you can conquer your insecurities and free up your writing tremendously.
 Become an ardent reader.
 Make reading a habit, and you’ll be a much better writer.

 It’ll make you a better and more productive writer and also will improve the engagement of your content marketing strategy.

 Imagine having a chat with a friend.
 You’re free to express yourself and give your friend the chance to respond.
-Writing in this manner will increase your engagement and your sales.
+Writing in this manner will increase your engagement and sales.

 If you don’t know how you sound in conversation, record yourself talking about your topic.
 Pretend you’re talking to a friend and explaining your topic, to make sure that you understand your conversational tone.

 Step #5: Always include a call-to-action when emotion is high.

 Blog posts without calls-to-action are only half-finished.
 Of course, it all depends on your objective for putting out the content in the first place.
 But, if you want a better result, include a call-to-action when emotion is high.

 And once you’ve created the content, edited it, published it and begun promoting it, don’t waste all of that effort by leaving your content without a call-to-action.